 - Cryptos are made secure through the private and public keys.
 The latter is the Bitcoin address which everyone can see while the private key is the PIN which lets you access your funds.
 The private key, therefore, should not be shared with anyone else and must be stored securely.
 The bitcoin online wallet is where you can store the bitcoins securely and using the private key you can access your stored bitcoins whenever needed.

 - Transactions once made cannot be reversed.
 Once a recipient gets Bitcoins, you cannot get it back from him.

 - To trade in cryptos you have to first learn how to buy the Bitcoin.
 You can sign up on cryptoexchanges to exchange your fiat money for Bitcoins.
 You can also exchange other cryptos for BTC and vice versa.
 Exchanges have different terms and conditions; some charge higher fees than others.
-So, it is advisable to review these first before trading in them.
+Check how bitoasis ranks among the crypto exchanges if you wish to have a straightforward recommendation.
+So, it is advisable to check reviews and choose the right exchange first before trading in them.

 - You can also buy or sell Bitcoins through online marketplaces.
 These enable independent trades where exchanges are not involved.
 Besides, there are Bitcoin ATM machines in different locations where you can buy BTC for fiat money or any other crypto.
 Private individuals often sell Bitcoins through sites like LocalBitcoins.
 But, this may not be a safe option as transacting large sums without knowing the buyer can be risky.

 - Finally, you can get Bitcoins via mining.
 To do this, you must solve difficult mathematical problems.
 Once you can find a suitable hash, you get rewarded in Bitcoins and the data gets added to a block.
 But mining is energy-intensive and consumes a lot of power.